Knowing the Risks Can Help

 BMI

 If you are overweight after menopause, then you are at an increased risk of cancer.
-Interestingly, being overweight before the menopause actually decreases your risk, but if you gain weight as an adult then it increases again.
+Interestingly, being overweight before menopause decreases your risk, but if you gain weight as an adult then it increases again.

 Hormone Treatments